Nayel Nassar

-Nayel Nassar (born January 21, 1991) is an Egyptian American professional equestrian.
+Nayel Nassar (born January 21, 1991) is an American professional equestrian.

 Early life and education

 Nayel Nassar was born in Chicago, Illinois, to Egyptian parents, Fouad Nassar and Iman Harby, founders and managers of the Kuwaiti architectural firm Diwan Interiors International.

 Nassar grew up in Kuwait before moving back to the United States in 2009 at the age of 18.
 He attended Stanford University and graduated in 2013 with a bachelor's degree in economics.

 Career

 Nassar began riding at the age of five and specialized in show jumping by the age of ten.
 He has qualified for the International Federation for Equestrian Sports (FEI) Show Jumping World Cup Finals in 2013, 2014, and 2017, as well as the FEI World Equestrian Games in 2014.
 In addition, he competed in the Longines FEI World Cup Finals held in Paris and is a regular participant in the international Grand Prix circuit.